 - Decomposition reactions: these reactions are the reverse of combination reactions; a compound decomposes into its elemental parts.
 These generally take the form of AB → A + B

 - Combustion reactions: these reactions involve a fuel (usually organic) and oxygen as reactants, and result in water and carbon dioxide, and occasionally another organic product such as nitrogen.
 The general form is X + O2 → CO2 + H2O.
 This equation, of course, needs to balanced according to what X, the organic fuel, is.

 - Displacement reactions with an oxidation state change.
-These reactions can either come in the form of single replacement, where one element in a compound is replaced by another one, or in the form of a double replacement, where an element in each of the two different reactants gets replaced.
+One can classify reactions as either single replacement, where the reaction involves the replacement of one element in a compound by another one, or double replacement, where the reaction involves the replacement of an element in each of the two different reactants.
 Effectively, swapped.
 The general form of a single replacement reaction is A + BC → B + AC.
 The general form of a double replacement reaction is AB + CD → AD + CB.